rimonim/chess_brain/README.md

 ## How does the amount of sleep I get at night affect my chess performance?

-![My Chess Performance by Hours of Sleep the Previous Night](figures/chesssleep.png) Remember, this represents my rough recolection in late afternoon/evening of when I went to sleep the last night and woke up in the morning.
+![My Chess Performance by Hours of Sleep the Previous Night](figures/chesssleep.png)

+Remember, this represents my rough recolection in late afternoon/evening of when I went to sleep the last night and woke up in the morning.

 The effect looks to be mildy positive, with a peak around 8 hours.
 Does this mean I'm at my best when I get 8 hours of sleep?
 Unclear.
 I'm surprised at how weak this relationship seems to be.
 For some reason, the curve looks much more like what I expected when I limit it to data from my updated survey version, which I've been using only since December.

 ![My Chess Performance by Hours of Sleep the Previous Night](figures/sleepchess.png)

+This difference could be due to chance, or some pitfall of my measurement system, or something about my schedule since December as opposed to before.

 ## How do my affect and anxiety affect the amount of chess I play?